JvanKatwijk/qt-dab/README.md

 SDRplay
 -----------------------------------------------------------------

 The current set of sources provides support for both the RSP-I and the RSP-II.
-Due to an incompatibility between libraries 2.13 and older versions, be certain to have at least 2.13 installed.
+Note that - when so configured - there are two entries for the SDRplay in the device selector.

+ - the v2 version uses the 2.13 library,
+ - the v3 version uses the 3.06 library.

+Note that running against the v3 library requires the "daemon" (or service) to run.

 ------------------------------------------------------------------
 Qt